simiagarwal/Linux-project/README.md

  install  Finger with the command: sudo apt-get install finger.
 This tool will allow us to see the users on this server.

+Configure cron scripts to automatically manage package updates Install unattended-upgrades if not already installed: $ sudo apt-get install unattended-upgrades.
+To enable it, do: $ sudo dpkg-reconfigure --priority=low unattended-upgrades.

 Now we must create an SSH Key for our new user grader.
  $ ssh-keygen -f ~/.ssh/udacity.rsa